meesrutten/portfolio/README.md

 - She didn't feel like hearing the 'story-told' animation

 ## To do and future
-1. Increase the performance on browsers like Firefox, Safari and Edge
-2. Reduce image sizes
+1. Reduce image sizes
-3. Add content
+2. Add content